basho/basho_docs/content/riak/kv/2.1.3/setup/installing/source/jvm.md

 [usage search]: /riak/kv/2.1.3/developing/usage/search

-If you are using [Riak Search 2.0][usage search], codename Yokozuna, you will need to install **Java 1.6 or later** to run [Apache Solr](https://lucene.apache.org/solr/), the search platform that powers Riak Search.
+If you are using [Riak search 2.0][usage search], codename Yokozuna, you will need to install **Java 1.6 or later** to run [Apache Solr](https://lucene.apache.org/solr/), the search platform that powers Riak search.

 We recommend using Oracle's [JDK 7u25](http://www.oracle.com/technetwork/java/javase/7u25-relnotes-1955741.html).